I’m Natalie, and I’m super excited to share my story with you.

 I couldn’t stop thinking about The Life Coach School.
 I wanted to be trained by Brooke so I could hone in on my personal development skills and learn how to coach people (I have always seen my career go down the path similar to Tony Robbins).

-The problem was that her coaching problem was $18,000.
+The problem was that her coaching program was $18,000.

 Since I’m committed to getting out of student loan debt, I couldn’t justify the price to myself.
 But I knew in my heart I had to take this program.

 So, I pitched her ideas of how I could work for her to earn my way into the course.

 I accepted without asking any details.
 I immediately went all in.

 I started working for The Life Coach School on content projects (writing ebooks, editing content, etc.).
 I did this part time for the entire summer (20-25 hours per week).